jwymanm/chiara/README.md

 That said, it should be fairly stable and complete - I've used it for a few projects so far and it's working well.
 There may be (small) api changes before Clarity reaches 1.0.

+Contributions and suggestions of any kind are, of course, welcome.

 ## Other Functionality

 ### Reader macros